-Official Selection and Top Screenplays - All Official Selection filmmakers and the top 5 scripts (feature & short) receive a Preferred Media Industry Xchange membership for a period of one year
+Official Selection and Top Screenplays - All Official Selection filmmakers and the top 8-10 scripts (feature & short) receive complimentary entry into all festival events, VIP mixers, and more.

 Outstanding Merit Awards – Given out each year at the festival's discretion.
 These awards are given to a writer or filmmaker who best utilizes film as a medium to create awareness, social impact/change, or bring a unique perspective to any one topic.
-These winners will receive: a Special Recognition Trophy, and a 1 Year Preferred Membership to the Media Industry Xchange.
+These winners will receive: a Special Recognition Trophy.
 The Social Impact/Global Xchange Award – Given to the produced short film or script that highlights the use of film to create a positive social impact in the community or alternatively, the use of film to promote entrepreneurship as a means to create, synergize or maximize social capital in the community.
 This award acknowledges the efforts of those who are leveraging film to solve real community issues.
-The Legacy Xchange Award -Given to the best produced short film or script submitted by an entrant over the age of 65.
-If you would like to be considered for this award, you must send RIFF a copy of your age verification to email@example.com
+The Legacy Xchange Award -Given to an individual or the best produced film or script submitted by an entrant over the age of 65.
+If you would like to be considered for this award, you must send RIFF a copy of your age verification to firstname.lastname@example.org

 General Promotion for All Entrants – All entrants that do no make it as official selection or top script finalist will receive promotion through the MIX Directory as a Preferred Listing member for six months.